Skip to main content

 About

-Personal--Dr. Orsag currently holds the title of Professor of European and Interdisciplinary History at Doane University.
-He grew up near Pittsburgh, Pennsylvania.
-He and his wife Dr. Rebecca Word-Orsag, who works in the Omaha Public School system as a School Psychologist, reside in Gretna, Nebraska with their Welsh Terrier, Dylan.
-Mark is an avid technical rock climber (climbing outdoors mostly in South Dakota and Arkansas).
+Personal-- Dr. Orsag currently holds the title of Professor of European and Interdisciplinary History at Doane University.
+He and his wife Dr. Rebecca Word-Orsag, who works in the Omaha Public School system as a School Psychologist, reside in Gretna, Nebraska.
+Mark is an avid technical rock climber (climbing outdoors mostly in South Dakota, Nevada and Arkansas and participating in indoor bouldering and sport climbing competitions).
 He has also done numerous alpine/mountaineering ascents in Colorado and Wyoming.

-Education, Teaching and Service--Dr. Orsag received his BA from Carnegie-Mellon University, his MA from the Pennsylvania State University and his Ph.D. in European History from Michigan State University.
-In addition to the two European history survey courses, Dr. Orsag teaches upper-division courses on Roman, Russian, British, French, German, Interdisciplinary and Military history.
-He also has taught or teaches a variety of undergraduate and graduate courses online (through Doane's OLA) and participates in Doane's Ed.D. program, both as a committee member and chair.
+Education, Teaching and Service-- Dr. Orsag received his BA from Carnegie-Mellon University, his MA from the Pennsylvania State University and his Ph.D. in European History from Michigan State University.
+In addition to the two Western Civilization survey courses, Dr. Orsag teaches or has taught upper-division courses on Asian, Roman, Russian, British, French, German, Indian, Interdisciplinary, World and Military history.
+He also has taught or teaches a variety of undergraduate and graduate courses online (through Doane's Open Learning Academy) and participates in Doane's Ed.D. program, both as a committee member and chair.
 Since coming to Doane University in 1998-1999, Dr. Orsag has been awarded the Doane University Student Congress Teaching Award three times (2002-2003, 2008-2009, and 2012-2013).
-He has served as the manager of four significant academic projects at Doane University between 2007 and 2021.
+His IDEA teacher/course evaluation scores are very consistently in the highest Excellent Teacher/Excellent Course range.
+He has served as Honors Program Director, History Department Chair, Social Science Division Chair and as the manager of four significant academic projects at Doane University between 2007 and 2023.